coatespt/cursor-twitter/SESSION_NOTES.md

 When the analysis thread gets all F batches of busywords, it does the clustering as follows.

-- It filters a configured range of the set of recent Tweets for Tweets that contain at least M busywords.
+- It filters a configured range of the set of recent Tweets for those that contain at least M busywords.
 M might typically be 2, 3, or 4, but any number can be used.

 - With proper configuration, this set of Tweets is quite small compared to the total number of Tweets upon which the batch of busywords was computed.
+This makes sense because most Tweet subjects at any one moment are not new.

-- A clustering algorithm is applied to the set of Tweets with at least the minimum number of busywords.
-The algorithm finds groups of Tweets that have the most similarity in the sets of busywords they contain.
+- A graph clustering algorithm is applied to the set of Tweets that contain at least the minimum number of busywords.
+The algorithm finds groups of Tweets that have the most joint similarity in the sets of busywords they contain.

 - This is a non-deterministic process because clusters can overlap a little.
 For instance, one group might be characterized by five busywords, and another by four, but they happen to share one busyword.
 However, despite that overlap, they the two groups are identifiably different.
 These properties can be tuned to suit.